 In the full context of Lockett's crimes and his death, there is no reason for anyone to use them as a reason to abandoned the death penalty and every reason to reflect on why some crimes deserve the death penalty.

 Remember Stephanie and Summer.

-Predictably, death penalty opponents are using Lockett as their newest poster murderer to fight death penalty support.
+Predictably, death penalty opponents are using Lockett as their newest poster rapist/torturer/murderer to fight the death penalty.

 Anti death penalty legislators in the New Hampshire House of Representatives even used Lockett as the foundation for a re-vote on death penalty repeal.

 Fortunately, with that re-vote, the House had 7 fewer votes for repeal and 13 more votes for retention.
 Thank you.
 The Senate refused to reconsider and the death penalty remains.

 Lockett's crimes call for more death penalty support.